Get your free photography lesson plan

 Unfortunately, chromatic aberration is pretty common in photography.

-Most photographers have experienced their shots ruined by chromatic aberration, but even fewer of them actually understand what chromatic aberration is, why it happens, and how to avoid it.
+Most photographers have experienced their shots ruined by chromatic aberration, but even fewer actually understand what it is, why it happens, and how to avoid it.

 In photography, chromatic aberration is also often called “color fringing” or “purple fringing” because the color purple often appears in a chromatic aberration.